 Do Instant Noodles Help Muscle Growth?

-Ramen Recipes For Bodybuilding
+Ramen Recipe For Bodybuilding

-Makes 1 serving.
+Makes one serving.

-- For 1 serving: 614 Calories with 75g Carbs, 24g Protein, and 24g Fat
+- For one serving: 614 Calories with 75g Carbs, 24g Protein, and 24g Fat

 - ½ tablespoon olive oil